-Specialty and Biosimilar Drugs: The Contractor's contract with the PBM shall provide a Guaranteed Discount Rate for Specialty and Biosimilar Drugs and require the reimbursement of these drugs to be, in aggregate, at a minimum, to be the lesser of AWP less 18.25%, MAC (if applicable) or the Usual & Customary price.
+Specialty and Biosimilar Drugs: The Contractor's contract with the PBM shall provide a Guaranteed Discount Rate of AWP less 18.25% for all Specialty and Biosimilar Drugs. and 90% of Specialty and Biosimilar Prescription claims shall be reimbursed to pharmacies, at a minimum, the lesser of AWP less 18.25%, MAC, the Submitted Ingredient Cost, or the Usual & Customary price plus a Dispensing Fee.
+Limited and exclusive distribution, biosimilars, and specialty drugs are included in the guarantee.